a line they misheard.

 - In Bored of the Rings, happy fun explosive toys come in crates labeled with the name of "a fairy whose name was something very much like 'Amy Surplus.'"

-- In The Magician's Nephew, Aslan tells the creatures of Narnia than an evil has come into the world.
+- In The Magician's Nephew, Aslan tells the creatures of Narnia that an evil has come into the world.
 The animals immediately begin a search for the neevil.
 They find Uncle Andrew, the magician of the title, and decide he's the neevil, and they wonder if Aslan will let them keep him as a pet.

 - In Louis Sachar's Someday Angeline, the title character's teacher is named "Miss Turbone".
 Angeline's father thinks it's "Mr. Bone", and is initially confused as to why the teacher wants to be referred to as a "Mr."

 - Castle's Richard Castle was named deliberately so that when people yelled his nickname, "Rick Castle!", it sounded like "Rick Asshole!".
 He isn't that bad, really, just a bit dangerously charming.
 It's Nathan Fillion - the guy is Made of Win.

 - Stargate SG-1: Walter Harriman of the SGC got his last name through a Mondegreen of an actor (perhaps Don S. Davis?) either accidentally calling him "Airman" or yelling "Airman" in his general direction.
 Previously he was Walter Davis.
 (His first name was added on a whim by Richard Dean Anderson).